-The Pennsylvania Department of Transportation (PennDOT) held a briefing Wednesday at the Delaware County maintenance facility in Middletown Township, Delaware County, to highlight its winter preparations and employment opportunities across the five-county Philadelphia region.
+The Pennsylvania Department of Transportation (PennDOT) today held a briefing at the Montgomery County maintenance facility in Norristown, Montgomery County, to highlight its winter preparations and employment opportunities across the five-county Philadelphia region.

 District 6 is responsible for over 11,000 snow-lane miles on state highways in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.
 When winter weather hits, PennDOT’s primary focus is on interstates, expressways, and higher-traffic roads and will continue to keep all routes passable.
 During larger storms, lower-traffic roadways may take longer to address but PennDOT will continue to plow roads until the storm ends and roads are cleared.

-With $26 million budgeted for this winter’s operations in the region, the District 6 fleet consists of 182 state snow trucks and 254 private contractor trucks and has over 128,000 tons of salt on hand.
+With $21 million budgeted for this winter’s operations in the region, the District 6 fleet consists of 182 state-owned snow trucks and 263 private contractor trucks and has over 131,000 tons of salt on hand.
 The number of contractor trucks and materials used for each event is determined by the severity of each storm.

 Safety is PennDOT’s top priority as it continues to ask for the public’s help in keeping themselves and snowplow drivers safe by slowing down, increasing their following distance, avoiding distractions, and staying off the road during winter storms.

-Last winter in Pennsylvania, preliminary data shows there were 266 crashes resulting in two fatalities on winter-weather roadways where aggressive-driving behaviors such as speeding or making careless lane changes were factors.
+Last winter, statewide in Pennsylvania, preliminary data shows there were 135 crashes resulting in one fatality and 61 injuries on winter-weather roadways where aggressive-driving behaviors such as speeding or making careless lane changes were factors.